catfish0w0/blog/_posts/2023-07-24-Basic-Java-Concepts.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: basc_java_1
-title: Basic Data Structure and Concept of Java language
+title: Understanding Fundamental Concept of Java

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml